gideononyewuenyi/Time-Series-Forecasting/README.md

 This is a data-driven project with the goal of raising awareness about emissions, protecting public health and advancing environmental justice leading to change in environmental policies.

-Check out an earlier Exploring Data Analysis of air quality data in Lagos [HERE](Nigeria: https://github.com/gideononyewuenyi/AirQualityViz)
+Check out an earlier Exploring Data Analysis of air quality data in Lagos, Nigeria [HERE](https://github.com/gideononyewuenyi/AirQualityViz)